-Risk assessment software is specifically designed for you to show clients what physical security vulnerabilities exist on their property.
+Risk assessment software is specifically designed for you to show clients what physical security vulnerabilities exist on their property from specific templates.
 Once you identify a security threat, you can pick from a long list of solutions specific to that type of risk.

-This software also allows you to create professional reports that you can give to clients to clearly show what risks you have identified and how you plan to resolve.
+This software also gives you the tools you need to create professional reports that you present to security prospects & existing contracts to clearly show what risks you have identified and how you plan to resolve.

 Guard Management Software

 Guard management software is the easiest way to identify current security risks and vulnerabilities on a property - meaning it’s best for those yearly, quarterly, or monthly reviews with your existing clients.
 By pulling summary reports of reported issues, you and the client can see exactly what kind of incidents are being reported the most.

 As the security guard company owner, you can use guard management software to identify risks in your own company by holding your guards accountable.